OpenGIS/Waymark/readme.md

 ### 0.9.21 ###

 * Bug fix.
 Uncaught TypeError: Assignment to constant variable.
+Thanks to <a href="https://github.com/huubl">huubl</a> for the <a href="https://github.com/morehawes/waymark/pull/13">Pull Request</a>!

 ### 0.9.20 ###